Individual Pages: D.Va | Reinhardt | Roadhog

 - Gatling Good: The Heavy Gunner hefts two of these.

 - Foe-Tossing Charge: The Heavy Gunner can perform one (quite similar to Reinhardt's), which allows him to pin a character down and smack anyone else out of the way.
-The assassin also charges after teleporting a few times, until she gets close enough to tackle someone and start hacking at them with her blades.

 - Implacable Man: The Heavy Gunner is vulnerable to some crowd control effects, mainly ones that give a character pause for a moment (Steel Trap, Flashbang, Mei's primary fire), but anything that would push him around (Charge, Concussion Mine, Concussive Blast, Soundwave, Rocket Punch, Halt, etc.) has absolutely no effect on him.
 Charge and Rocket Punch send both him and Reinhardt/Doomfist to the ground if they collide, and he can't move Orisa using Fortify.

 Balderich von Adler